Lakusan/portfolio/README.md

 <div>
     </br>
     <p>
-   I developed this React Website to introduce myself and my skillset to potential Employers and Clients.
+   I developed this responsive React Website to introduce myself and my skillset to potential Employers and Clients.
     </p>

 </div>